openvswitch/ovs/Documentation/ref/ovsdb.5.rst

     The set of one or more servers in the cluster at index "prev_index" and term "prev_term".
 It might not include this server, if it was not the initial server in the cluster.

+``"prev_election_timer": <uint64>``
+    The election base time before the beginning of the log.
+If not exist, the default value 1000 ms is used as if it exists this record.

 ``"prev_data": <json-value>`` and ``"prev_eid": <raw-uuid>``
     A snapshot of the data in the database at index "prev_index" and term